marcorad/detecting-and-classifying-whale-calls-with-spectral-entropy-and-wavelet-scattering/README.md

 ``scripts/`` contains all scripts and utilities required to produce the results from this paper.

 ``casey2017subset.tar.gz`` contains the audio data and repaired annotations (along with a RavenPro workspace file) used for evaluation in this paper.
-You will need to reimport the audio files in the workspace.
+You will need to reimport the audio files in the RavenPro workspace.